grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

      > **Note:** On Linux systems, if \<ingress-host\> cannot be resolved by the Grafana Agent, use the additional command-line flag `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` to set it up.

-## Query metrics in Grafana
+## Query profiles in Grafana

-First install Grafana, and then add Mimir as a Prometheus data source.
+First install Grafana, and then add Fire as a Prometheus data source.

 1. Start Grafana by using Docker: